nickcoleman/hook-use-combined-reducers/README.md

 ### 3. Setup Child Component

-Example of a child component which will consume the context.
-This child would sit below the parent provider in the component tree.
+Example of a child component which consumes the context.
+This child must sit below the parent provider in the component tree.

 I'm a huge fan of the [reducks](https://github.com/alexnm/re-ducks) pattern (and the redux pattern in general).
 And, adapted it to using hooks.
 It took me awhile to figure out how to get dispatch to work using that pattern.
 So, I've also shown an example of passing `dispatch` if you use a hooks/context version of the reducks or another pattern that splits-out non-action creator logic into a seperate file.